Learn How To Stop Buying Stuff

 Create Savings Goals

-Creating a savings goal and realizing the benefits of success can be a great motivational tool you can use to help you stop buying stuff you do not need.
+Creating a savings goal and realizing the benefits of success can be a great motivational tool to help you stop buying things you don’t need.

-Growing your bank account and disposable income can create more freedom.
+Growing your bank account and disposable income can create more freedom in your life.
 That pile of junk can fund your freedom.

 Only Shop When You Need To

-You are less likely to buy stuff the less you shop.
-Only shop when you need to purchase something.
+You are less likely to buy stuff the less you shop—only shop when you actually need to make a purchase.

-If you do not need it, do not buy it.
+If you do not need it do not buy it.
 Ask yourself that simple question before you make a purchase.
-Do I need to buy this?
+Do I really need to buy this?

 Create A Shopping Plan

 We all have to shop, but we would like to avoid buying things we do not need.
-Creating a shopping plan is the best way to ensure we reach that goal.
+The best way to ensure we reach that goal is to create a shopping plan.

-You should create a shopping list way ahead of time.
-I love this time and money-saving move because you must be mindful and a deeper thinker about the purpose of every item you consider putting on your list.
+You should create a shopping list well in advance.
+I love this time- and money-saving move because it forces you to be more mindful and a more profound thinker about the purpose of every item you consider adding to your list.

 This makes life easier.
-Now all you have to do is stick to your shopping list to save time, and money and ensure you don’t buy things you do not need.
+Now all you have to do is stick to your shopping list to save time, money, and ensure you don’t buy things you don’t need.

 If It Does Not Add Value To Your Life, Don’t Buy It

 Be honest with yourself.
-Don’t buy it if you have to make up excuses or rationalize with yourself.
+If you have to make up excuses or rationalize with yourself, don’t buy it.
 Ask yourself.
-Will it add value to my life?
-Do I want this?
+Will it really add value to my life?
+Do I really want this?

 Where will it be in 6 months or a year?